 We also believe in business transparency, and know that if we want to create a more compassionate and equal world we need to start in our own backyard.

-Thank you again for this question - we love it when y'all hold us accountable!
+Thank you again to our awesome customer for this question - we love it when y'all hold us accountable!

-We encourage you to pose this question to your favourite brands and share their responses.
+We encourage you to pose this question to your favorite brands and share their responses.
 Demanding greater transparency from businesses is a huge step towards protecting workers around the world.

 We think this topic would make a pretty cool round table discussion.
 If any of our fellow business owners feel like chatting about wages, working conditions and social accountability with us, please reach out at firstname.lastname@example.org!